mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-org-users/remove-user-from-org.md

 You can remove a user from an organization when they no longer require access to the dashboard or data sources owned by the organization.
 No longer requiring access to an organization might occur when the user has left your company or has internally moved to another organization.

-This action does not remove the user account from the Grafana server.
+This action does not remove the user account from the Mosaicoo server.

 ## Before you begin